-About Used Selective Pallet Racking
+About Selective Pallet Racking

 Structural selective pallet racks are made from hot steel.
 The hot steel is rolled to form I-beams and C channels.
 Structural rack is more expensive than cold rolled but can hold more weight and handle forklift abuse.
 Frames can usually be repaired instead of replaced.
 Structural pallet racking tends to be tougher, sturdier, and more resistant to daily operational abuse.
 This makes it ideal for heavy loads and rough working conditions.